phyver/GameShell/doc/mission.md

   variables will not have any effect.

-If you need to define environment variables that will be available throughout the game, use a `bashrc` file in the mission.
+If you need to define environment variables that will be available throughout the game, use a `gshrc` file in the mission.

 ### `goal.txt` / `goal.sh`